 Historically, these gamers were forced to run the games on sub-optimal settings or get left behind all together, but not anymore.
-Following a closed beta test that lasted three years, Nvidia has officially released GeForce Now, a new game streaming service for PC, Mac and Android that is set to revolutionise gaming on a PC.
+Following a closed beta test that lasted three years, Nvidia officially released GeForce Now earlier this year, and it has the potential to revolutionise gaming on a PC, Mac, Android or iOS device.

 Here, we explain all you need to know about Nvidia GeForce Now.